There is one other way to incorporate pivot points into your forex trading strategy, and that’s to use it to gauge market sentiment.

-Now, if price breaks through the pivot point to the bottom, then you should start selling the pair like it’s Enron stock.
+Now, if the price breaks through the pivot point to the bottom, then you should start selling the currency pair like it’s Enron or Theranos stock.

 The price being below the pivot point would signal bearish sentiment and that sellers could have the upper hand for the trading session.

 Let’s take a look at a chart of GBP/USD.

 In the chart above, we see that the price tested the pivot point, which held as a resistance level.
 Next thing you know, the pair keeps going lower and lower.If you had taken the clue that price remained below the pivot point and sold the pair, you would have made some nice moolah.
 GBP/USD dropped almost 300 pips!

 Of course, it doesn’t always work out like this.

 There are times when you think that forex traders are bearish on a pair, only to see that the pair reverses and breaks through to the top!

 In this example, if you saw price breaking lower from the pivot point and sold, you would have had a sad, sad day.

 Later on, during the European session, EUR/USD popped higher, eventually breaking through the pivot point.
 What’s more, the pair stayed above the pivot point, showing how buyers were rockin’ away.

 Traders are fickle!How forex traders feel about a currency can shift dramatically day to day, even session to session.